 This column fervently appreciated the county’s natural resources and, backed by abundant research, cast a chilly eye on threats to the health of Mother Earth.
 Fred has written two books on the area, Slow Road Home and What We Hold in Our Hands, takes ace photographs, and keeps a well-read blog.

-For this project the author is heavily and happily indebted to his wife and friends.
-He dedicates Floydiana to his late brother, Greg Wells, who introduced Randall and Marjory to Floyd County.
+For this project Randall is heavily and happily indebted to his wife and friends, especially Fred First with his technical expertise (also vital to Angel in Goggles).
+The author dedicates Floydiana to his late brother, Greg Wells, who introduced Randall and Marjory to Floyd County.
 Although they are here without him, without him they would not be here.

 Original version printed serially in 2008 by The Floyd Press and The Mountain-Ear (Nederland, CO).